rafadc/rafadc.github.com/_posts/2012-10-09-Your-books-are-yours.md

 I had a conversation with [@jacegu](https://twitter.com/jacegu) in Baruco about putting stickers in your laptop.
 As I always did he keeps his machines bright and shiny with no extra glue and plastic over it.

 Once, the laptop I'm currently using fell to the ground and a dent appeared behind the screen.
-To hide it I bought a vinyl sticker from etsy and sicked it over the dent.
+To hide it I bought a vinyl sticker from Etsy and sticked it over the dent.

 Some time after I went to a code retreat and I ended up with two stickers: one from [coderetreat.org](http://coderetreat.org) and another one from  [dnssimple.com](https://dnsimple.com).
 Since there was already one sticker,  why not pasting another one?
 Both of them got there.
 Now, I've added some more  and probably more are yet to come.